jimmarq/cyfunbook/README.md

 ### Linux

 * Expand the chapter on working with files to include the copy (cp) command
-* Include a chapter on tar and zip files
+* Include a chapter on tar and zip files.
+Include sample files.
 * Include the logger command.
 Search logs with grep and zgrep.
 Include an exercise to download a script and run it.
 The script should write logs.
 * Add a Linux review activity.
-* Add an exercise using tar.
-Include sample files.

 ### Cryptography